Thomas Keightley (official): Family

 His paternal grandfather, Thomas Keightley, born at Kinver, Staffordshire, 28 March 1580, purchased the estate of Hertingfordbury before 1643, when John Evelyn visited him there (Diary, i.
 39), and he was sheriff of Hertfordshire in 1651.
 He may be the Thomas Keightley, merchant, of London, who sat as M.P. for Beeralston in the parliament of 1620–1.
 He died in London on 22 February 1662–3, and was buried in Hertingfordbury Church.
 He married Rose (1596–1683), daughter of Thomas Evelyn of Ditton, Surrey.
 This lady was a first cousin of John Evelyn the diarist, and is described by him as possessing unusual sprightliness and comeliness when 86 years old.

-On 9 July 1675 he married Frances, youngest daughter of Edward Hyde, 1st Earl of Clarendon and Frances Hyde, Countess of Clarendon, and sister of the Duke of York's first wife.
-In January 1713, after an absence of more than twenty years, he met his wife at Somerset House, London.
-The long quarrel was due, in the opinion of the lady's relatives, to the uncertainties of her temper, and to no fault in her husband.
-She appears to have had religious difficulties, and was in 1686 living in retreat at Glaslough, where she made the acquaintance of the controversialist Charles Leslie.
-Leslie may have written his Short and Easie Method with the Deists, 1698, in order to remove her doubts.
-His seven sons, all born in Ireland, between 1678 and 1688, died young.
-His wife and a daughter Catherine, wife of Lucius O'Brien, survived him.
+On 9 July 1675 Thomas Keightley married Frances, youngest daughter of Edward Hyde, 1st Earl of Clarendon and Frances Hyde, Countess of Clarendon, and sister of the Duke of York's first wife, Anne Hyde.
+By late 1682 they were living in Mallow, County Cork, having had eight children, four of whom had died.
+The couple then separated, meeting again briefly in Dublin in July 1684, after which Frances was pregnant again, the baby being stillborn in early 1685.
+They next met 27 years later at Somerset House, London.

+Frances was at Glaslough, Ireland, in 1686 where she met the controversialist Charles Leslie (who may have written his Short and Easie Method with the Deists, 1698, to address her religious doubts).
+Afterwards she was in London in 1687/8 where the last of her sons, Francis, died; she stayed for a while with her brother Henry Hyde, 2nd Earl of Clarendon who referred to her as 'this unfortunate woman'.
+Subsequently she lived at Athelhampton House with her sister-in-law Mary Long (nee Keightley), together with whom she petitioned King William in 1701/2 to be absolved from the fines for not attending church.

+The couple's only child to survive to adulthood was Catherine, who married Lucius O'Brien in 1701.